top of page

 ARTICLE 2 - OBJECTIVE

-The object of this Association is
+The object of the Association is:

-To engage in social, educational and cultural activities for the benefit of the members
+• To engage in social, educational and cultural activities for the benefit of the members.

-ARTICLE 3 - BASE
+ARTICLE 3 - HEADQUARTERS

-The headquarters of the Association will be at a designated and agreed address.
+The Headquarters of the Association will be at a designated and agreed address.
 The address can be changed by a decision of the Committee and any changes of the Siege Social will be passed to the Prefecture.

 ARTICLE 4 - DURATION